IMPORTANT: Lead Counsel Labaton Sucharow LLP is pleased to report that on September

-IMPORTANT: On September 30, 2014, the Court issued orders approving the initial distributions
+29, 2014, the Court issued its orders approving the initial distribution of the

-of the settlement proceeds from the four settlements in the AIG Securities Litigation
+settlement proceeds in connection with the four settlements in the AIG Securities

-a check from this distribution, please cash it promptly as it will become stale
+received a check from this distribution, please cash it promptly as it will become

 Settlement website please

-To visit the AIG Securities Litigation – Gen Re Settlement
+To visit the AIG Securities Litigation – Starr

 The following is a summary of information presented in more detail in the Notice

-Hearing (the "Notice"), which Class Members should have received in the mail, and
+Fairness Hearing (the "Notice"), which Class Members should have received in the

-which you can access by clicking on the box with that name to the left.
-Since this
+mail, and which you can access by clicking on the box with that name to the left.

 Securities Brokers and other Nominees: Please see instructions at the end of the